 The County's elected and appointed officials considered many factors while setting the fiscal year 2017 budget, tax rates for governmental activities, and fees that will be charged for the business-type activities.
 One of these factors is the economy.
-Chautauqua County adopts their calendar year budget in October which presents significant challenges in forecasting expense and revenue.
+Chautauqua County typically adopts their calendar year budget in November, which presents significant challenges in forecasting expense and revenue.

-Amounts available for appropriation in the 2017 General Fund budget are \$228.8 million compared to \$225.3 million in 2016.
+Amounts available for appropriation in the 2018 General Fund budget are \$235.6 million compared to \$224.6 million in 2017.
 Effective December 1, 2015, as a result of Home Rule legislation, the County's sales tax rate was increased from 7.5% to 8%.
-This increase is estimated to generate approximately \$8.0 million additional County income annually.
+This increase generates approximately \$8.0 million additional County income annually.
 As required with the enactment of the sales tax increase, the County agreed to reduce the real property tax levy by no less than 3% of the 2015 real property tax levy for each of the years 2016 and 2017.
-The adopted budgets for the years 2016 and 2017 included a reduction to the levy of 5% and 3.17% respectively from the 2015 levy.
+The adopted budgets for the years 2016 and 2017 included a reduction to the levy of 5.0% and 3.2% respectively from the 2015 levy.
 The State has passed New Home Rule legislation to allow the County to continue the sales tax rate at 8% through November 30th, 2020.
 The new legislation does not tie the County to any requirements to reduce the real property tax levy in the future periods covered by the legislation.
-The County decreased the full value property tax rate from \$8.55 per thousand to \$8.48 per thousand for 2017.
+The County decreased the full value property tax rate from \$8.48 per thousand to \$8.44 per thousand for 2018.

-The 2018 budget will still present many challenges for Chautauqua County.
-In addition to having to replace the use of fund balance in the 2017 budget while the cost of operations continue to rise.
+The 2019 budget will still present many challenges for Chautauqua County.
+In addition to having to replace 2017's use of fund balance in the 2018 budget, the cost of operations continue to rise.
 In addition, sales tax revenue is dependent on economic factors and can materially fluctuate from budget, which is derived from historical data.
 The County's elected and appointed officials continue to look for ways to increase revenues and decrease expenses for future years.

-The County has obligated \$805,560 of General Fund fund balance, \$353,000 of County Road Fund fund balance and \$800,000 of Road Machinery Fund fund balance to the 2017 budget.
+The County has obligated \$1,407,386 of General Fund fund balance, \$438,010 of General Fund reserves, \$600,000 of County Road Fund fund balance and \$300,000 of Road Machinery Fund fund balance to the 2018 budget.
 The County's fiscal management policy is to maintain General Fund unassigned fund balance within the range of 5-15% of revenues.
-The County maintains bond ratings of A1 from Moody's and A+/stable from Standard and Poor and does not anticipate cash flow problems in 2017 and 2018.
-The 2018 budget document takes shape during the summer and fall of 2017.
+The County maintains bond ratings of A1 from Moody's and A+/stable from Standard and Poor and does not anticipate cash flow problems in 2018 and 2019.
+The 2019 budget document takes shape during the summer and fall of 2018.